leapcode/leap_web/README.md

 ### Installation for development purposes

-Please see `doc/DEVELOP.md` for further required steps when installing leap_web for development purposes.
+Please see `doc/DEVELOP.md` for details about installing leap_web for development purposes.

-Configuration
+Configuration for Production
 ----------------------------

-The configuration file `config/defaults.yml` providers good defaults for most values.
+The configuration file `config/defaults.yml` provides good defaults for most values.
 You can override these defaults by creating a file `config/config.yml`.